schakra/WindowsLiveID-Drupal-Module/README.txt

    - Go to Windows Live Application Management Site (http://go.microsoft.com/fwlink/?LinkID=144070) from browser.
    - Signin with Windows Live ID.
 If you don't have one, then create a new Windows Live ID for this application.
    - Add a web application with domain name.
 Keep a note of ClientId/AppId and SecretKey of this application.
-   - Set the ‘Return URL’ for your application in Windows Live Application Management Site to ‘webauth-handler.php’
+   - Provide additional settings for â€˜Return URLâ€™ by clicking on 'Essentials' link below the Client ID and Secret Key.
+Set the â€˜Return URLâ€™ for your application in Windows Live Application Management Site to â€˜webauth-handler.phpâ€™ e.g. If you are manually extracting module to <Drupal-install-Root-dir>/sites/all/modules/windowslive folder, then this URL should be <DrupalRootUrl>/sites/all/modules/windowslive/webauth-handler.php

-     <DrupalRootUrl>/sites/all/modules/windowslive/webauth-handler.php
+     But if you are directly uploading the tarball/zipball from github repository using Drupal UI, then the URL should be <DrupalRootUrl>/sites/all/modules/<TarZipballFileNameWithoutExtension>/webauth-handler.php

 <DrupalRootUrl> is the root http URL of Drupal installation.
 Ex: http://myhostname/Drupal7
+<TarZipballFileNameWithoutExtension> is the file name of your github tarball/zipball without extension.
+e.g. When you download tarball/zipball from github, gutgub generates file name like schakra-WindowsLiveID-Drupal-Module-428f9e3.zip and TarZipballFileNameWithoutExtension will be schakra-WindowsLiveID-Drupal-Module-428f9e3

 4. Enable and configure WindowsLiveID Module in Drupal.
   - Login to Drupal as Admin.